efdulia/Sagitarrius_arm/README.md

 ## Step 1.
 Cloning Repository

 To begin, navigate to the directory where you would like to clone this repository.
-This repository contains all the necessary files for running the Sagittarius Arm Robot simulation.
+This repository contains all the necessary files for running the simulation.
+Make sure you are in the correct directory where your ROS workspace is located.
 If you already have the sagittarius_ws workspace installed from this repository, follow the commands below to clone the new repository into your workstation.

-Make sure you are in the correct directory where your ROS workspace is located, typically sagittarius_ws.
 If you've set up the workspace in a different location, replace the directory path accordingly in the commands below.

 ```bash
 cd ~/sagittarius_ws/src/    # Navigate to your ROS workspace's src folder